DevExpress/devextreme-documentation/concepts/58 jQuery Components/30 Components Testing/20 Integration Testing.md

-Integration testing help test a component's functionality (units of the code, unit tests) as an entity.
+Integration testing helps test a component across multiple units.
+Integration testing does not test unit by unit, it tests all the units as an entity.

-The example bwelow illustrates how to test DataGrid.
-The test code adds a row, saves this row, and checks the results.
+The example bwelow illustrates how to test the DataGrid's functionality.
+The test code adds a new row, saves it, and checks the results.

-To get started with QUnit in the browser, create a HTML file as described in the [Unit Testing]() article and reference the SinonJS script.
+To get started with QUnit in your browser, create a HTML file as described in the [Unit Testing](/Documentation/Guide/jQuery_Components/Components_Testing/#Unit_Testing) article and reference the SinonJS script.

     <!--HTML-->
     <!-- This script allows you to simulate timers. -->
     <script src="https://cdn.jsdelivr.net/npm/sinon@9/pkg/sinon.js"></script>

 Add the test code.
 This code creates the DataGrid and calls the **addRow** and **saveEditData** methods to create a new row.
-Fake timers allow you to call methods continually since all the processes are asynchronous.
+Timers allow you to call methods continually since all the processes are asynchronous.
 The final step is to check whether the DataGrid has two visible rows - an initial and newly created rows.

     <!--JavaScript-->
     <script>